Pebaz/nimporter/README.md

 > Just for fun, I got out my Windows laptop, Mac, and SSHed into a Linux box on AWS.
 I then ran the test suite on all 3 platforms simultaneously. ;)

+Additionally @SekouDiaoNlp ran the test suite on OpenBSD ans FreeBSD without issue.
+He also ran the test suite on Apple Silicon M1 processors with great results.

 Nimporter likely works on a bunch of other platforms but I cannot justify the time required to test them at this point.